rslifka/fate_of_all_fools/README.md

+***UPDATE 2: 6/19/2018***
+Breaking change to how `FOAF` is deployed.
+Please re-install from [OpenUserJS](https://openuserjs.org/scripts/rslifka/FateOfAllFools_-_DIM_Customization).
+This was to both make auto-update possible from OUJS as well and fix an intermittent hosting issue with GitHub's releases.

+***UPDATE 1: 6/15/2018***
+With the recent news that Forsaken will have random rolls, the current strategy for listing and rating weapons and armor will no longer work as you cannot rate a weapon by the name any more (well, going forward since D2Y1 items will stay statically rolled).
+I'm going to have to split the sheets apart either in to separate tabs within one sheet or multiple sheets.

 # Fate of All Fools
 [![Build Status](https://travis-ci.org/rslifka/fate_of_all_fools.svg?branch=master)](https://travis-ci.org/rslifka/fate_of_all_fools)

 `FOAF` is a [TamperMonkey](https://tampermonkey.net/)-based suite of enhancements to [Destiny Item Manager](https://www.destinyitemmanager.com/) (DIM) for Destiny 2.
 It's also the name of a [unique weapon](http://destinydb.com/item/3490486524/fate-of-all-fools) and part of a [really touching story](https://www.reddit.com/r/DestinyTheGame/comments/2lgxd4/deej_just_sent_my_husband_the_new_exotic_fate_of/).

 ***This is only compatible with the [online version of DIM](https://app.destinyitemmanager.com/), not the extension.
 Chrome prevents extensions from accessing one another.***

-***UPDATE 6/17/2018***
-With the recent news that Forsaken will have random rolls, the current strategy for listing and rating weapons and armor will no longer work as you cannot rate a weapon by the name any more (well, going forward since D2Y1 items will stay statically rolled).

 # TL;DR
 1. Install a UserScript hosting environment (e.g. [Tampermonkey in Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)).